Kristin RossProfessor of Comparative Literature

 Professor Ross is the author of The Emergence of Social Space: Rimbaud and the Paris Commune (1988), French translation 2012.
-Her next book, Fast Cars, Clean Bodies: Decolonization and the Reordering of French Culture (1995) was awarded a Critic's Choice Award and the Lawrence Wylie Award for French Cultural Studies,and was published in a French translation in 1997.
+Her next book, Fast Cars, Clean Bodies: Decolonization and the Reordering of French Culture (1995) was awarded a Critic's Choice Award and the Lawrence Wylie Award for French Cultural Studies, and was published in a French translation in 1997.
 She is co-editor of a special issue of Yale French Studies on "everyday life" (1987) and is on the editorial board of French Cultural Studies, Sites, and Parallax.
-As translator she has published an English version of Jacques Ranciere's The Ignorant Schoolmaster.
-She is author of numerous articles on debates within French social theory and cultural studies,and the recipient of a Guggenheim Fellowship and a fellowship from the Princeton Institute for Advanced Study.
-Her most recent book, May '68 and its Afterlives (Chicago, 2002), has been translated into French, Spanish, and Japanese.
+As translator she has published an English version of Jacques Rancière's The Ignorant Schoolmaster.
+She is author of numerous articles on debates within French social theory and cultural studies, and the recipient of a Guggenheim Fellowship and a fellowship from the Princeton Institute for Advanced Study.
+Her book May '68 and its Afterlives (Chicago, 2002) has been translated into French, Spanish, and Japanese.
 A collection of essays on Anti-Americanism, co-edited with Andrew Ross, was published by NYU Press (2004).
 Her most recent book, Communal Luxury: The Political Imaginary of the Paris Commune (Verso, 2015) was published originally in a French version entitled L’Imaginaire de la Commune (La Fabrique, 2015).

 2005.
 Re-edition Editions Agone 2011.